LEANNA MAE .ORG

 This is where the action comes in.
 Will they say I do?
 Is it a match?

-I, (type a line long enough to handwrite a name), hereby agree to hire (your name) of (your LLC) for birth doula services as agreed upon in this contract.
+I, (type a line long enough to handwrite the client's name), hereby agree to hire (your name) of (your LLC) for birth doula services as agreed upon in this contract.

 I understand this agreement becomes active upon payment and that without payment this contract will be null.